Article updated on:

 Join our newsletter to learn more about stem cell therapy and the science behind it.

-In this article, we'll explore the issues surrounding stem cell clinics in the United States, including current FDA regulations and the potential risks and limitations of stem cell treatments.
-By understanding these issues, you can make informed decisions about your healthcare and ensure that you are receiving safe, evidence-based treatment.
+In this article, we'll explore the issues surrounding stem cell clinics in the USA, including current FDA regulations and the potential risks and limitations of stem cell treatments, helping you make informed decisions about your healthcare.

-The limitations of stem cell therapy in the United States
+Limitations of Stem Cell Therapy in the United States

 Why do patients travel abroad for stem cell therapy?